Here is the nutrition information for a 3.5-ounce (100-gram) serving:

 10% of the RDI for magnesium

+Several nutrients are present in tiny levels in dragon fruit.
+It's high in iron, magnesium, and fiber.
 Dragon fruit is a very nutrient-dense fruit due to its high fiber and magnesium content, as well as its exceptionally low-calorie level.
 Dragon fruit has a variety of antioxidants.
+These are chemicals that protect your cells from free radicals, which are unstable molecules associated with chronic illnesses and aging.
 The following are some of the most important antioxidants found in dragon fruit pulp:

 * Betalains: These deep red pigments found in the pulp of red dragon fruit have been demonstrated to protect "bad" LDL cholesterol from getting oxidized or destroyed.